alex-hladun/barChart/README.md

   ````

 # Known Issues/Bugs
-* None at the moment.
+* Can only render one graph into page at a time as some of the DOM elements would share ID's with multiple charts.

 # Roadmap / Features to be added
+* Render multiple charts in one page.
-* Add support for better number formatiing for bar and axis labels.
+* Add support for better number formatting for bar and axis labels (ie add $ or %).
 * Add borders for the bars.
 * Align Y-axis labels so they are centered with ticks.
-* Add animations
+* Add animations.

 # External resources
 The following tutorials/resources were used to make this project: